brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

   `personal-mgmt-admin` to indicate that this profile gives you admin permissions in the management account of your personal AWS organization.

-Once you enter all this information, your session and profile will be created, and you'll be logged into that profile.
+Once you enter all this information, your session and profile will be created, and you'll be logged into that session.
+You can now use this session and profile with all your AWS CLI tools, as described in the next section.

+### Use sessions and profiles with CLI tools

-You can now use this profile with the AWS CLI and any other CLI tools that need to authenticate to AWS by passing in the profile name via the `--profile` flag.
+Now that you're authenticated, you can use your pfoile with the AWS CLI and any other CLI tools that need to authenticate to AWS by passing in the profile name via the `--profile` flag.
 For example, you can check your authentication with the AWS CLI as follows:

 ```console
 $ aws sts get-caller-identity --profile=personal-mgmt-admin